josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 <div class="alert is-helpful">

 Built-in directives use only public APIs.
-They do not have special access to any private APIs that other directives can't access.
+They do not have special access to any private APIs that other directives cannot access.

 </div>